 First, they depend on intermittent reinforcement.
 In other words, a cycle of abuse.

-It’s generally easier to leave a situation that’s entirely bad, one where the abusive person never offers any kindness or concern for your well-being.
-If you don’t believe someone will ever change, you probably won’t stick around.
+It’s generally easier to leave an entirely bad situation, one where the abusive person never offers any kindness or concern for your well-being.

 Eventually, love begins to overshadow the fear of further abuse.
 As you slowly regain a sense of trust, you might ignore or suppress memories of their past behavior until the cycle begins again.